Baked to Perfection: Creating an Inbound Marketing Strategy From Scratch

 Also, the Dell marketing team is excellent at emailing.

-We can see a multilayered inbound strategy that takes people towards product pages.
+We can see a multilayered inbound marketing strategy that takes people towards product pages.
 It works.

 We’re talking about a significant brand here.